-Iceland was settled by Nordic people, Vikings, and they were more Aryan than the Germans.
+Iceland was settled by Nordic people, Vikings.
+They were more Aryan than the Germans.
 Further, considering its geographical position, it would have strategic important.
-It could block the Western side of Great Britain, meaning that outside of the Arctic, the United Kingdom would be isolated.
+It could block the Western side of Great Britain, meaning that the United Kingdom would be isolated.

 To get a base on Iceland was a given.

 In the 1930s Iceland was a sovereign kingdom in personal union with Denmark.
 The Danish King, Christian X, was head of state.
 Denmark handled Iceland’s foreign policy.

 Most of the world ignored Iceland. it was just there.
 Germany, was a power in football, and out of 'clear blue sky' suggested friendly competitions.

 This was more than was welcomed by the isolated Icelanders.